 We’re adding feature flags to Bucket.
 Learn more and sign up for the private beta

-Product teams used to build features for customers.
+We used to build features for customers.

-Modern practices preach releasing features quickly, reviewing them with customers, and then iterating.
 But in most companies, there’s no follow-through and customers end up with scoped-down features that don’t do it for them.

 With such an approach, it’s not surprising that 50% of all features fail to make a customer impact in the first iteration.
 It’s nuts!